 The electricity and gas used by UK households is responsible for a quarter of the country’s greenhouse gas emissions.
-Switching to clean power is a great way to reduce your own home’s impact.
+Switching to clean power is a great way to save electricity and reduce your own home’s impact.

 Even if you’ve already switched to a renewable power supplier, you can help even more by reducing the amount of energy you use.
 As well as being better for the planet, it will help reduce your bills too.